Run Service

 Description

-A JSON file that contains the details of a single job, including the properties that you want to modify.
+Defines a JSON file that contains the details of a single job with the properties that you want to modify.

 For a description of the syntax of the JSON code in this file, see Code Reference and all its child pages.
 Note that this JSON file contains details of only a single job.
-Do not include other object types (such as folder or connection profile) in this JSON file.
+Do not include other object types, such as a folder or connection profile, in this JSON file.

 The following Job Properties currently do NOT support the Modify action: